johnosullivan/WSP/README.md

 ###### Get Customer Orders

-GET "/api/orderservice/orders/customer/{customerid}" This we get all the orders the customer has made and cancelled.
+GET "/api/orderservice/orders/customer/{customerid}" This will get all the orders the customer has made and cancelled.

 ```
 Call: /api/orderservice/orders/customer/58176fdee4b0cccc9183402d